Using Cron to Schedule Tasks for Certain Times or Intervals

 -operator: specifies a range of values.

-2-4in the month field will run a task in February, March, and April.
+2-4in the month field runs a task in February, March, and April.

-1-5in the day of week field will run a task every weekday.
+1-5in the day of week field runs a task every weekday.

 crontab entry in place of the conventional five column date specification.
 These special interval statements are: